intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/blogs/why-precision-learning-faces-hurdles-resistance-cost-and-misaligned-priorities.md

   - US11423500B2
   - US20230245255A1
   - Precision Learning
+blogCitations:
+  - citationNumber: 1
+    author: "Vasilyeva, Pechenizkiy, and Puuronen"
+    name: "Knowledge Management Challenges in Web-Based Adaptive e-Learning Systems"
+    publisher: "University of Jyväskylä, Finland"
+    datePublished: "2005"
+    about: "Conference paper presented from June 29-July 1, 2005."
+  - citationNumber: 2
+    author: "Khan, M. A., Nabi, M. K., Khojah, M., & Tahir, M."
+    name: "Students’ Perception towards E-Learning during COVID-19 Pandemic in India: An Empirical Study"
+    publisher: "Sustainability"
+    datePublished: "2021"
+    about: "Journal article, Volume 13, Issue 1, Page 57."
+  - citationNumber: 3
+    author: "Adly, I., Fadel, M., El-Baz, A. and Amin, H."
+    name: "Interactive mobile learning platform at the British university in Egypt"
+    publisher: "Proceedings of the 7th International Conference on Software and Information Engineering"
+    datePublished: "2018"
+    about: "Conference paper presented in May 2018."
+  - citationNumber: 4
+    author: "Al-Hunaiyyan, A., Al-Sharhan, S., & Alhajri, R."
+    name: "A New Mobile Learning Model in the Context of Smart Classroom Environment: A Holistic Approach"
+    publisher: "International journal of interactive mobile technologies"
+    datePublished: "2017"
+    about: "Journal article, Volume 11, Issue 3."
+  - citationNumber: 5
+    author: "Sottilare"
+    name: "Challenges in Moving Adaptive Training & Education from State-of-Art to State-of-Practice"
+    publisher: "CEUR Workshop Proceedings"
+    datePublished: "2015"
+    about: "Conference paper."
 ---
 Precision learning stands as a promising innovation that tailors educational and supervision experiences to individual learner needs, optimizing outcomes and efficiency.
 Yet, despite its potential, the widespread adoption of precision learning systems faces significant hurdles.
 These barriers, rooted in resistance, cost, and misaligned priorities, pose challenges not just for educational and corporate institutions utilize these, but also for the companies developing these advanced systems.